China calls for global 'green revolution' as Trump goes solo on climate

 READ: China has no intention to fight 'a Cold War or hot one' with any country, says Xi at UN

+"Today’s announcement by President Xi Jinping that China intends to reach carbon neutrality before 2060 is big and important news - the closer to 2050 the better," he said, but said the 2030 goal "won't be enough" to get it on track for the longer-term target.

+The United States and China have been hit this year by extreme weather of the kind predicted with climate change.
+In China, heavy rains over the summer unleashed the most punishing flood season in three decades, while the United States is facing one of its busiest hurricane seasons at the same time that record wildfires ravage Western states.

-Trump has referred to climate change as a "hoax", and in 2017 pulled the United States out of the Paris accords laying out an international approach to global warming.
-Joe Biden, his Democratic presidential challenger and former vice president, has included climate change on his list of major crises facing the United States.
+Trump has referred to climate change as a "hoax" and in 2017 pulled the United States out of the Paris accords laying out an international approach to the problem.
+Joe Biden, his Democratic presidential challenger and a former vice president, has included climate change on his list of major crises facing the United States.

 Trump, who has rolled back or pared down hundreds of environmental regulations, said the United States had reduced its carbon emissions by more than any country in the agreement.